-People engaging in fishing and clamming are expected to access the Refuge by motorized vehicles travelling public roads, and then using pull-outs and parking lots.
-Pull-outs, parking lots, and public roads have minimal direct impacts because they occupy a relatively small acreage.
+People engaging in fishing and clamming generally access the Refuge by motorized vehicles travelling on public roads, and using pullouts and parking lots.
+Pullouts, parking lots, and public roads have minimal direct impacts because they occupy a relatively small acreage.

-Currently the Nestucca Bay NWR does not provide fishing and clamming opportunities.
-Under the management direction described in the CCP, the Refuge will add river bank fishing on the east end of the Little Nestucca Restoration Area following the development of an access trail and gravel parking lot and clamming on the mudflat habitat in and adjacent to Brooten Marsh.
-Along river banks and within mudflats foot travel will result in a minor amount of habitat degradation (vegetation modification and soil compaction) from fishing activities.
+Currently the Siletz Bay NWR does not provide fishing and clamming opportunities.
+Under the CCP's management direction, the Refuge will add river bank fishing from Alder Island and undeveloped access to state managed intertidal mudflat habitat for clamming through Refuge-owned Snag Alley.
+Along river banks and within mudflats, foot travel will result in a minor amount of habitat degradation (vegetation modification and soil compaction) from fishing activities.